oracle-livelabs/developer/dev-ai-app-dev-rel/user-story/user-story.md

     ![David Williams Details Page](./images/david-williams-details.png =50%x*)

 3. At the bottom of David William’s profile, you will find **AI Guru**—a virtual Return‑Authorization Specialist who guides attendees through every step of the AI‑driven returns portal.
 AI Guru highlights how AI Vector Search compares each request to millions of past returns, and translates risk scores into plain language.
-It's friendly tips humanize concepts like graph‑based customer‑lifetime‑value analysis and RAG‑generated policy explanations, so users of any technical level can confidently approve, pend, or deny a return.
+It's friendly tips humanize concepts like graph‑based customer‑lifetime‑value analysis and RAG‑generated policy explanations, so users of any technical level can confidently set the requested return to either approve, pending , or deny.

     **Copy** the question below into the AI chatbot and press **Enter**.
 What does AI Guru say?